Huangzizhou/DiffIPC-data/README.md

 Please refer to the [IPC guide](https://polyfem.github.io/tutorials/ipc_quick_start_guide/ipc_quick_start_guide/) for setting up a simulation of soft bodies with frictional contact in [PolyFEM](https://polyfem.github.io/), and [Trajectory Optimization](https://polyfem.github.io/tutorials/trajectory-optimization/trajectory-optimization/) page for setting up a trajectory optimization using the JSON interface.

-## Examples
+## Run examples with JSON

-Each example folder includes one optimization JSON file for the configuration of the optimization, and one or more simulation JSON files for the configuration of the physics simulations.
+Each example folder in `./json_scripts` includes one optimization JSON file for the configuration of the optimization, and one or more simulation JSON files for the configuration of the physics simulations.

 For non-shape optimizations, `cd` to the example folder and use the command
 ```